Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Ann wins the nonrepetitive game over 4 letters

-We say that a word $v$ of length $2n+1$ is \emph{good}, if \begin{itemize} \item its prefix of length $2n-1$ is in $S_{n}$, \item $v$ contains no square of period at most $p$ and at least $2$, \item and $C_\minsuff(v)>0$. \end{itemize} The set of good words is $G$.
-A word is \emph{wrong} if it is good but not playable (i.e., if one of its suffixes is $2^-$-power).
-The set of wrong words is $F$.
+We say that a word $v$ of length $2n+1$ is \emph{good}, if \begin{itemize} \item its prefix of length $2n-1$ is in $S_{n}$, \item $v$ contains no square of period at most $p$ and at least $2$, \item and $C_\minsuff(v)>0$. \end{itemize} Let $G$ be the set of good words.
+A word is \emph{wrong} if it is good but not playable, that is, if one of its suffixes is $2^-$-power (this also covers the case where a suffix is a square).
+Let $F$ be the set of wrong words.
 Then for any $w$, $S_{n+1}=G\setminus F$ and

 Let us first lower-bound $\widehat{G}=\sum_{w\in \minsuff} |G^{(w)}|C_w $.